 “Victoria did an outstanding job for our family on a matter which was both complex and unprecedented.
 She gave us good advice, was highly efficient and showed just the sort of backbone you would expect from a quality lawyer.
 This matter crossed international jurisdictions; something Victoria easily took in her stride.”

 "I cannot thank Vicky enough for her responsiveness and kindness in helping me over the past two years of dealing with my case.
 She has been consistently involved, aware of all the issues, available for discussion of progress and reassuring.
 I have great admiration of her work style."

 "Outstanding service, compassionate, professional and very helpful...
 I cannot speak highly enough about the help I received from Vicky - consistently solid support, advice and clear expectations of the process.
 She exceeded my expectations."

-Victoria manages the Manchester family team and the domestic abuse teams across the firm.
-The Manchester team specialise in care proceedings and adoption, in addition to all areas of relationship breakdown, including divorce, separation, domestic violence, residence and contact and international abduction.
+Victoria is head of the family department which specialises in care proceedings and adoption, in addition to all areas of relationship breakdown, including divorce, separation, domestic violence, residence and contact and international abduction.

 Care proceedings and adoption